Rural Housing Guaranteed Loan (Section 502 Guarantee)

 Current program timelines:

-Due to budget cuts and staff reductions, guaranteed housing lenders are advised that turn times for processing guarantee requests throught the Section 502 Guarantee program are approximately 10 business days.
-(Updated 4/16/2014.)
+Due to budget cuts and staff reductions, guaranteed housing lenders are advised that turn times for processing complete guarantee requests through the Section 502 Guarantee program are approximately 25 business days.
+These approximate turn times are subject to change without further notice.
+(Updated 7/15/2014.)

 Rural Development will notify the lender if the loan package is incomplete.
 Incomplete applications will be returned to the lender if the package will not or cannot be made complete within 3 working days in accordance with RD Instruction 1980-D subparagraph 1980.354(b).